OliverMarcusson/ChatGPT-Fun/README.md

 If ChatGPT responds with **Jailbreak successful, awaiting prompt.**, you are good to go.

 ### 1. Alternate Realities
+This method has the capability to be more advanced and tailored to the user executing it, however, it requires a little bit of extra work by the user.

 Telling ChatGPT that it's from an alternate reality makes it able to bypass a lot of constraints compared to the original.
 To make it able to bypass specific filters and restrictions, you also need to define specific laws about this alternate reality, which makes your prompt possible.
 In addition with this method, it seems like it's often difficult to make ChatGPT fully immerse itself in your alternate reality.
 If this happens, make sure to repeatedly remention the alternate reality in future prompts until it seems fully immersed.

 **Example:**